ITU-BDSA23-GROUP17/Chirp/docs/report.md

 --clientsecret [your-secret] ----development
 ```

-Upon running the application, a terminal will pop up, indicating in which port (in the localhost) the web-app is up and running
+Upon running the application, the terminal will indicate in which port (in the localhost) the web-app is up and running.

 <a id="test-locally"> </a>